hi-polymer/a/content/authors/admin/_index.md

 title: A L

 # Name pronunciation (optional)
-name_pronunciation: Chien Shiung Wu
+name_pronunciation: A L

 # Full name (for SEO)
-first_name: Shiung Wu
+first_name: A
-last_name: Chien
+last_name: L

 # Status emoji
 status:
-  icon: ☕️
+  icon: 🌿

+# Is this the primary user of the site?
+superuser: true

 # Is this the primary user of the site?
 superuser: true